-We calculate annual revenue run-rate ("ARR") at the end of each period by multiplying the current month's monthly recurring revenue ("MRR") by twelve to prospectively annualize subscription revenue.
-MRR includes BigCommerce platform subscription fees and contractual growth adjustments as customers' businesses grow past contracted order thresholds.
+We calculate annual revenue run-rate ("ARR") at the end of each month as the sum of: (1) the product of the current month's monthly recurring revenue ("MRR") multiplied by twelve (to prospectively annualize subscription revenue), and (2) the trailing twelve-month partner and services revenue, including non-recurring services revenue, such as one-time partner integration fees and store-launch services.
+MRR includes BigCommerce platform subscription fees and invoiced growth adjustments as customers' businesses grow past contracted order thresholds after a threshold has been met.
 It also includes recurring professional services revenue, such as recurring technical account management services and product training services.
-We then add the trailing twelve-month partner and services revenue, including non-recurring services revenue, such as one-time partner integration fees and store-launch services.